ViacheslavBulba/Slava-Selenium-Test-Framework/README.md

 - Java JDK is installed and configured
 - Maven is installed and configured
 - IntelliJ IDEA community edition is installed or any other IDE of your choice
-- Git is installed and configured (to clone the repo)
+- Firefox browser is installed (by default tests are running in Firefox, but you can change it in config)
 - You will need to have some knowledge on how to write xpath locators for web elements

 ### macOS/Windows note